shafiaahmed/recipe-database-cli/README.md

 Database File Location:
-- The filename for the sqlite3 database is 'totalrecipes.db' which is located in the 'Database Folder'
+- The filename for the SQLite database is 'totalrecipes.db' which is located in the Database Folder.

 Install Instructions:
 - Ensure sqlite3 is installed.
-If not installed, you can download it from the [SQlite official website](https://www.sqlite.org/).
+If not installed, you can download it from the [SQLite official website](https://www.sqlite.org/).
 - Ensure python3 is installed.
 If not installed, you can download it from the [Python official website](https://www.python.org/downloads/).